reillymck/python-fpga-interchange/fpga_interchange/XDLRC/README.md

-This material is based upon work supported  by the Office of Naval Research under Contract No. N68335-20-C-0569.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Office of Naval Research.
-<br><br><br>

 # XDLRC Generator
 ## Background
 With Xilinx ISE, a text file representation was provided of the fpga device.
 This format is known